nitrain/nitrain/README.md

 One such technique is called the occlusion method, where you systematically "black out" different patches of an input image and see how the model prediction is affected.
 The idea is that when, when occluded, important areas result in a large change in model prediction compared to the original image.

-Nilearn provides tools to perform this techique - along with many others - and can help you visualize the results of such explainability experiments directly in brain space.
+Nitrain provides tools to perform this techique - along with many others - and can help you visualize the results of such explainability experiments directly in brain space.
 Here is what that might look like:

 ```python
 from nitrain import explain